gverploeg/Recommender-Case-Study/pair.md

  Models for recommendation were evaluated using a lot of the same methodology as classifiers/regression... but the industry quickly realized that recommenders are not simply predictors of user ratings.

 1. Let us start with this naive evaluation strategy.
-Using a holdout set of 20% vs. 80%, use the `[evaluate]()` functionality of Dato to compute the RMSE for your recommender.
+Using a holdout set of 20% vs. 80%, use the `[evaluate](https://dato.com/products/create/docs/generated/graphlab.recommender.item_similarity_recommender.ItemSimilarityRecommender.evaluate.html#graphlab.recommender.item_similarity_recommender.ItemSimilarityRecommender.evaluate)` functionality of Dato to compute the RMSE for your recommender.

 2. We learned about different distance metrics yesterday.
 Compare the performance of Jaccard vs. Cosine vs. Pearson.
+Which metric performs best on this preference data?

 3. Why might/might not Jaccard be good for the given preference data we have?

+ The next iteration of improving our recommendation is to try a more complex model.

+4. Use the
  Normalization:
 * subtract bias from rating matrix (both for rating and users)